MaxMillington/snake/README.md

+# Snake
-# Snake is built using Object-Oriented, Test-Driven JavaScript with HTML5 canvas
+Snake is built using Object-Oriented, Test-Driven JavaScript with HTML5 canvas